There are many services available to help with the practical and legal aspects of the person’s death.

 - guilt about things you did or didn’t do, about not being there at the time of death, or about how you are feeling.

 All these reactions are common.
 Feeling relief or guilt is not a sign that you didn’t care.
 These emotions may come and go and change in intensity over time.
 Support groups (face-to-face, telephone or online) or counselling can help you get through times when your grief seems overwhelming.

-For information about grief after a person has died from cancer, see Understanding Grief or call Cancer Council 13 11 20.
+For information about grief after a person has died from cancer, see Understanding grief, download the booklet from this page, or call Cancer Council 13 11 20.